mattvenn/piffin/reaction_timer/lesson-1.md

 # The Raspberry Pi

-In this lesson, we'll learn what the Raspberry Pi is and practice setting it up and breaking it down.
+In this lesson, the class will learn what the Raspberry Pi is and practice setting it up and breaking it down.
 These lessons assume you won't be able to leave the Pi out and connected, so it's important to get the set up and break down time as fast as possible.
 If you do have the facility to leave equipment setup, then take a little longer on the activities.